swsamleo/wei_shao.github.io/_pages/about.md

 <span style="color:red"> News!</span>
 ======
+* 9/24: I am honored to be the Best Paper Reviewer for SIGKDD conference!
 * 5/24: Our paper has been accepted by SIGKDD Conference on Knowledge Discovery and Data Mining (ACM SIGKDD, CCF A. Core A*).
 This paper first time introduce multi-objective reinforcement learning on spatio-temporal early prediction problem.
 * 4/24: Our paper has been accepted by IEEE Transactions on Mobile Computing (IEEE TMC, CCF A, Core A*)!
 This paper first time introduce the fairness into autonomous driving safety.
 * 3/24: Our paper about discussing the robustness of the fairness has been accepted by Data Mining and Knowledge Discovery  (IF=4.8, Q1, Core A, CCF B)